josh0312/nytex_dashboard/docs/DEPLOYMENT.md

 - 🐳 Builds Docker image for linux/amd64 platform
 - 🏷️ Tags with timestamp version (e.g., `20250529-143052`)
 - ☁️ Pushes to Google Container Registry
-- 🌐 Deploys to Cloud Run with full database configuration
+- 🌐 Deploys to Cloud Run using **secrets from Google Secret Manager**
+- 🔐 Automatically configures all environment variables from secrets
 - ✅ Updates live site automatically

+**⚠️ Important**: The deployment script now uses Google Secret Manager for all sensitive configuration.
+See [Secrets Management Guide](SECRETS_GUIDE.md) for details.

+**🔧 If deployment fails**: See [Troubleshooting Guide](TROUBLESHOOTING.md) for common issues and solutions.

 ---